Gypsy brewing since: January 2019

 Brewed at the Bereta brewery:

 Brewed at the Bere a la Cluj brewery:

 - Delicate Psycho – DDH IPA – 6.5% ABV

-- Quantum Suicide Coffee Series (Costa Rica) – Imperial Stout – 10.5% ABV
+- Quantum Suicide Coffee Series (with Costa Rica coffee from Espresso Studio) – Russian Imperial Stout – 10.5% ABV